 So here it is, 16 expenses delivery drivers claim on a tax return in the UK.

-As our thirst for next-day delivery increases, so does the need for delivery drivers.
+As our need for next-day delivery increases, so does the demand for delivery drivers.

-This has given people the opportunity to work flexibly around family commitments, choosing when to work, and in most cases, increasing their income from being able to work for multiple companies.
+This demand has given people the opportunity to work flexibly around family commitments, the choice to choose when to work, and in most cases, increase their income from being able to work for multiple companies.

 It’s possible towork for Amazon Flex during the day, then deliver food for Uber Eats in the evening.

-Self-employed delivery driver in the UK does not work for an employer who pays them a salary each week or month.
+Self-employed delivery drivers in the UK do not work for an employer who pays them a salary each week or month.
 Instead, they enter into a contract with a company and earn an income, which has various responsibilities around tax.

-When a self-employed delivery driver gets paid, the payment that arrives in their bank account has not had the tax withheld from it.
+When a self-employed delivery driver gets paid, the pay that arrives in their bank account it has not had the tax withheld from it, which means they will need to complete a tax return.

-This means that as a self-employed delivery driver, you must register as self-employed, then ask an accountant to prepare and file your tax return to HMRC, and then pay any tax that is due.
+To become a self-employed delivery driver, you need to complete your self-employed registration with HMRC, then ask an accountant to prepare and file your tax return to HMRC, and pay any tax that is due.

-Before we get into our list, I bet you didn’t know that as a self employed delivery driver, you can claim back tax from HMRC when you file a tax return with Ugo Tax.
+Before we get into our list, I bet you didn’t know that as a self-employed delivery driver, you can claim back tax from HMRC when you submit a tax return to HMRC.
+If you’re wondering, do I need to do a tax return?
+The general rule is that if your income hasn’t been taxed, you will.

 You can reduce your tax bill by claiming expenses if you’re self-employed.
 HMRC allows you to deduct these expenses to work out your taxable profit.